marvelje/citibike_ridership_project/README.md

 * Ride-level data is provided by Citibike [here](https://s3.amazonaws.com/tripdata/index.html)
 * It contains 130mm+ individual rides from the past 8 years with standard fields including origin station, destination station, station coordinates, start time, stop time, user type (member or guest), bike ID, and user gender
-* Clicking on the zips will download the monthly ridership CSV.
-All monthly CSV files should be saved in a folder at the main directory level called "ridership_raw"
-* Important notes:
+* Running the script "citibike_data_craping.ipynb" will create a folder called ridership_raw and read in / save down each monthly CSV file in that folder.
+This currently supports data through October 2021, although the script contains instructions for updating the code to read in additional data.
+Important notes:
-  * CSV files that begin with JC (Jersey City) should be ignored
+  * CSV files that begin with JC (Jersey City) are ignored
-  * Aggregated files (e.g., 201307-201402-citibike-tripdata.zip) should be ignored
+  * Aggregated files (e.g., 201307-201402-citibike-tripdata.zip) are ignored
-  * The model is only trained on monthly data through October 2021.
-While my intent is to keep this updated as new data comes out, data should only be saved down up through the date listed in this README
+  * The model is only trained on monthly data through October 2021
 * NYC geo_json data can be downloaded [here](https://data.cityofnewyork.us/City-Government/2010-Neighborhood-Tabulation-Areas-NTAs-/cpf4-rkhq), just make sure to download as a GeoJSON file type.
 This should be saved in a folder in the main directory called "nyc_geo_data"
 * COVID recovery-related data can be found and downloaded [here](https://www.investopedia.com/new-york-city-nyc-economic-recovery-index-5072042).
 The csv should be saved in a folder in the main directory named "covid_data".